sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 string[] tag
 ```

-Only return Clients that have these tags.
+Only return clients that have these tags.

 ```csharp
 [FromQuery]